-In The Times (2 September 2018) there is an article by the liberal democratic politician, Norman Lamb, MP, (pictured) with a title that it must have given him a chuckle to write, ‘It’s time to stop tarring e-cigarettes and tobacco with the same brush’.
+In The Times (2 September 2018) there’s an article by the liberal democratic politician, Norman Lamb, MP (pictured), with a title that it must have given him a chuckle to write: ‘It’s time to stop tarring e-cigarettes and tobacco with the same brush.’

 Mr Lamb is a solicitor.
 Nonetheless, he is Chair of the Science and Technology Committee of the House of Commons, though what his qualifications are to fulfil this role are unclear.
 He was commenting on the Committee’s recent report on e-cigarettes.